MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D1_06.md

 ## Introduction

-In this challenge studentsshould enable Multifactor authentication through Conditional Access policies.
+In this challenge students should enable Multifactor authentication through Conditional Access policies.

 Security defaults must be disabled to enable Conditional Access policy.